CharDham Yatra 2023 with Shreya Taxi Services

 Badrinath Temple Opening & Closing Dates

 Another highly sacred Dham in Uttarakhand is Badrinath Temple, dedicated to Lord Vishnu.
-In 2022, the Badrinath opening date is 8th May 2022.
+In 2023, the Badrinath opening date is 27th April 2023.
 The Badrinath Temple opening dates and closing dates are decided on Basant Panchmi and Dussehra Eve (Vijaya Dashami) respectively.
 The temple remains open for six months, and for the rest of the year, it remains closed due to heavy snowfall.
-Badrinath Temple’s closing date 2022 is 26th October 2022.
+Badrinath Temple’s closing date 2023 is 21st November 2023(Tentative).

 Also Cross Check with IndianHoliday

 10 Days Haridwar to Haridwar / Dehradun to Dehradun

 For any other combination of Do Dham Yatra (Badrinath – Gangotri or Kedarnath – Yamunotri, etc), Please Call Us on +91 8650820307, We will provide the best Rates.Do dham Yatra 2022 Transport Tariff

 Badrinath-Kedarnath or Yamunotri-Gangotri

 5 days trip of do dham Either Shri Badri-Kedar or Shri Gangotri-Yamunotri

 ||Rates in INR